panoptesDev/Safecoin/docs/src/developing/programming-model/accounts.md

 One example is when programs use a sysvar account.
 Unless the program checks the account's address or owner, it's impossible to be sure whether it's a real and valid sysvar account merely by successful deserialization of the account's data.
-Accordingly, the Safecoin SDK [checks the sysvar account's validity during deserialization](https://github.com/fair-exchange/safecoin/blob/a95675a7ce1651f7b59443eb146b356bc4b3f374/sdk/program/src/sysvar/mod.rs#L65).
+Accordingly, the Panoptis SDK [checks the sysvar account's validity during deserialization](https://github.com/fair-exchange/safecoin/blob/a95675a7ce1651f7b59443eb146b356bc4b3f374/sdk/program/src/sysvar/mod.rs#L65).
 A alternative and safer way to read a sysvar is via the sysvar's [`get()` function](https://github.com/fair-exchange/safecoin/blob/64bfc14a75671e4ec3fe969ded01a599645080eb/sdk/program/src/sysvar/mod.rs#L73)